tttppp/ragl/rules.md

 ## 5.2 Prize pool contributions

-5.2.1 Personal email account, OpenRA.RAGL@gmail.com, is connected via PayPal to host the prize pool contributions (https://www.paypal.me/openraragl).
-Any person willing to contribute is to send a payment through PayPal to this email address.
-Name or a request to remain anonymous is to be stated in 'Write a note' section, as well as a request to a specific league contribution or a prize.
+5.2.1 Donations to the pool should be sent in Euros or US Dollars via PayPal to mm_openra@protonmail.com (milkman).
+Name or a request to remain anonymous is to be stated in 'Write a note' section.

-5.2.2 PayPal contributions are converted into Dollars ($), if you send money in your local currency the prize pool host will cover the conversion fees.
+5.2.2 PayPal charges conversion fees for payouts in a different currency than the donation.
+Conversion fees for payouts will be drawn from the respective prize money rather than the entire pool.

 5.2.3 Current Season 14 prize pool: TBA

 ## 5.3 Officials

 5.3.1 The list of officials to contact is as follows:
+* TTTPPP
+* milkman
 * .won(.1)
-* TTTPPP
 * Anjew
-* Milkman

 5.3.2 RAGL has its own discord, it can be found here https://discord.gg/99zBDuS Please post in the discord with any questions.
 Please, refrain from using discord personal messages unless the matter is urgent and cannot be discussed by other means.